The Burden Trust

 - Align with Church of England values: While not exclusively religious, the Trust maintains “overall adherence to the tenets and principles of the Church of England” - consider how your mission aligns

-- Perfect your form: With strict 500-character limits and no contact for unsuccessful applicants, your initial application must be compelling, complete, and compliant
+- Perfect your form: With strict requirements and no contact for unsuccessful applicants, your initial application must be compelling, complete, and compliant

 - No news is bad news: Unsuccessful applicants will not be contacted, so silence after June indicates rejection

-- Demonstrate relationship potential: The Trust “prefer[s] to build a relationship with the organisation concerned” - position your organization as a partner, not just a one-time recipient
+- Demonstrate relationship potential: The Trust “prefer[s] to build a relationship with the organisation concerned” - position your organisation as a partner, not just a one-time recipient

 🎯 You've done the research.
 Now write an application they can't refuse.